This post contains sponsored links. Please read full disclosure if you would like additional details.

 Glen Iris Inn

-Located in the Inn, Caroline’s Dining Room serves 3 meals per day.
-For dinner start with an appetizer of Applewood Smoked Trout or New York Cheese Curds and Green Onions over French fries.
-Explore entrees such as Shrimp Genesee or Fillet Mignon with black Hawaiian Sea Salt.
+Located at the Inn, Caroline’s Dining Room serves 3 meals per day.
+For dinner you will certainly want to start with an appetizer of Applewood Smoked Trout.
+On the other hand you may prefer New York Cheese Curds and Green Onions over French fries.
+Then explore entrees such as Shrimp Genesee or Fillet Mignon with black Hawaiian Sea Salt.
 Caroline’s also offers a picnic menu.

-Maplewood Lodge sleeps 8 and is located near the New York State snowmobile trail system.
-The lodge has a furnished kitchen, living room with fireplace, two bathrooms, three bedrooms and a full dining room.
+Meanwhile, if you want to visit in the winter you may want to stay at Maplewood Lodge.
+This lodge sleeps 8 and above all is located near the New York State snowmobile trail system.
+The lodge has a furnished kitchen, living room with fireplace, two bathrooms, three bedrooms as well as a full dining room.
+With that in mind, this is a great place to stay for a group or large family.

 I chose these items to make preparing for a hike a bit easier: